 Rachel has a long and distinguished career as a policy advisor working on national security issues with governments and the private sector around the world.
 She was awarded an OBE (Officer of the British Empire) by Her Majesty the Queen in 2014 in recognition for her work with hostages and their families.
 Rachel serves on the Board of Directors of The Global Center on Cooperative Security and is an Associate Fellow of Chatham House.

 “I’m passionate about ensuring that hostages and their families get the care and support they need.
 I know from experience how frightening, lonely and helpless you can feel when a loved one is kidnapped.
 I also know that many families face practical problems that normal lawyers, financial advisors or health professionals might struggle to provide.
 Hostages and their families have a right to this support – free of charge, entirely confidential, and independent of any other interest.
 I’m honored to be able to do this vital work.”

-Liz Frank is the Program Coordinator at Hostage US.
+Liz Frank is the Program Manager at Hostage US.
 Prior to joining Hostage US, Liz spent time working as a teacher in Madrid, Spain and more recently as an event planner in Alexandria, Virginia.
 After deciding to focus her career in the nonprofit sector, Liz spent time volunteering in Nepal on part of a post-earthquake rebuild team.

 Liz earned her Bachelors in International Business from the University of Delaware.

 “I am honored to be a part of an organization surrounded by passionate people who care solely about the support for families and hostages.
 It is clear that there is a need for the type of independent support that Hostage US provides to family members.
 Kidnapping is a growing issue in today’s world and Hostage US is able to provide services to address some of the human aspects that families face during a kidnapping.”